gecr07/Acordeon/README.md

 Es la herramienta por excelencia para enumerar el AD.

+Existen tres herramientas

+> There are currently three versions of BloodHound you need to know about:

+> BloodHound Legacy: The original BloodHound, no longer supported.
+Built on an Electron-based application, somewhat complicated to set up.

+> BloodHound Community Edition: Released in August 2023, actively supported.
+Leverages docker compose to manage a set of containers, exceptionally easy to deploy.
+Smooth web application interface.

+> BloodHound Enterprise: Paid version of BloodHound for attack path management.
+The major difference is that this version is used for risk management and validation.

 ### rusthound-ce

 Es una version que genera los json escrita en rust bastante interesante.